-Past research has found that the time mothers and children spend in joint activity is an important aspect of the parent-child relationship.
+Past research has found that the time parents and children spend in joint activity is an important aspect of the parent-child relationship.

-But until recently, researchers had not investigated this time spent together in relation to children’s emotional intelligence.
-As part of a more comprehensive study of children’s emotional intelligence and parenting styles and practices, parents (and their children aged 7-12) from four schools in northeast Spain, were invited (via questionnaires) to participate in this research study.
+Until recently, researchers had not investigated this time spent together in relation to children’s emotional intelligence.
+As part of a more comprehensive study of children’s emotional intelligence and parenting styles and practices, parents (and their children aged 7-12) from four schools in northeast Spain received invitations (via questionnaires) to participate in this research study.

-- Not only is the time mothers spend with their children important, but the kinds of activities they develop also matter.
+- The time parents spend with their children is important, but the kinds of activities they develop also matter.

-- Children whose mothers spend more time with them in joint activities are likely to have fewer emotional and behavioural problems; misbehave less at home; and enjoy higher academic achievement at school.
+- Children whose parents spend more time with them in joint activities are likely to have fewer emotional and behavioural problems, misbehave less at home, and enjoy higher academic achievement at school.

-- When mother and child play together, they establish and maintain shared attention on objects or games.
-This means the child has to modulate his or her excitement or distress and therefore to regulate his or her emotions and be able to respond to the demands of the joint-play situation.
+- When parent and child play together, they establish and maintain shared attention on objects or games.
+Shared playtime means the child has to modulate their excitement or distress and therefore regulate their emotions and respond to the demands of the joint-play situation.

-- Time children spent with their mothers watching TV was related to a higher difficulty to cope with stress.
-TV exposes children to multiple instances of fictional, real, physical and emotional violence and stress.
+- The time children spent with their parents watching TV was related to a greater difficulty to cope with stress.
+TV exposes children to multiple instances of factual and fictional, physical and emotional violence and stress.
 It is likely that after confronting continuous virtual emotional stressors, children exhaust their resources to cope with further stress, even in real life.

-- Time together spent doing practical things such as homework, reminding kids to clean up or do their chores would not necessarily relate to emotional intelligence.
-These kinds of interactions have the potential for warm, loving exchanges, but also for high levels of negative, often chronic conflict.
+- Time spent doing practical things such as homework and reminding kids to clean up or do their chores would not necessarily relate to emotional intelligence.
+These types of interactions have the potential for warm, loving exchanges but can also have high levels of negative conflict.

-- Educational activities facilitate exploration of personal interests and therefore allow children to learn about their own feelings and emotions in a variety of situations.
+- Educational activities facilitate the exploration of personal interests and therefore allow children to learn about their feelings and emotions in various situations.